 Which institutional arrangements affect inequalities and forms of exclusion?

-This stream focuses on the way inequality is affected by different institutions: capital & property relations, divisions of wealth, families, division of care, educational & training traditions, cultural institutions, welfare state arrangements, tax regimes, borders and other international legal structures.
+Researchers from different backgrounds focus on the way inequality is affected by different institutions: capital & property relations, divisions of wealth, families, division of care, educational & training traditions, cultural institutions, welfare state arrangements, tax regimes, borders and other international legal structures.

 Institutions can also affect citizens’ attitudes towards the permissibility of inequalities, for example the rise of meritocratic ideology.